chasedavid/FILLIT/README.md

 NOTES

 10.25
-- CD: We can maybe implement a counter, create a function that interates through to make sure there are no invalid inputs in isvalid piece. also repush so I can pull the working file. ;)
+- CD: We can maybe implement a counter, create a function that iterates through to make sure there are no invalid inputs in isvalid piece. also repush so I can pull the working file. ;)

+DOCUMENTATION

+1. main()

+- reads text file

+- calls `isvalidpiece(buf)` and checks if piece is valid

+- `ft_lstappend(&linked_list, ft_lstnew(buf,22))` - stores valid piece into linked list

+- should call `fillit(linkedlist)` to solve

+2. fillit()

+- `grid` variable created and initialized as smallest possible square

+- `placepiece(current, grid, counter)`